Big Bend, CA Demographics

 A map of Big Bend's Population by Race

-Of the 1,611 places in California, Big Bend is the 1522nd most populous.
+Big Bend is ranked the 1499th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Big Bend was ranked the 1522nd most populous place in the 2020 Census.

 Big Bend's White Population